tizianocoluzzi/TrustMyBike/README.md

 Alessandro Arellano Altuna
 ## System Description
 ### Goal
-Producing a smart bike that can evaluate the quality of the road and create a map that can be shared across devices
+Producing a smart bike that can evaluate the quality of the road and create a map that can be shared across devices, allowing bikers to better understand road conditions in advance to decide the better path to go
 ### Sensors
 - Accelerometer: MPU6050 with the goal to identify holes, speed
 - Gyrosope: evaluate slopeness of the street